 - Blockchain technology will accelerate the end of paper-based certification systems.

-The subject of blockchain digital credentials is addressed by many actors:
+The matter of blockchain digital credentials is addressed by many stakeholders:

 - European Commission – European Blockchain Partnership – EBSI: the European Blockchain Services Infrastructure, which has a budget of €4M, has dedicated one of its four application cases to the issue of digital credentials.
-“Giving control back to citizens when managing their education credentials; significantly reducing verification costs and improving authenticity trust.”
+“Giving back control to citizens when managing their education credentials; significantly reducing verification costs and improving authenticity trust”.
+Since June 2022, EBSI publishes on its new website a complete documentation on the topic of Verifiable Credentials:

 - Digital Credentials Consortium – a consortium of universities including MIT and Harvard University, is conducting open source work towards an open and standardized ecosystem.
 “Our mission is to create a trusted, distributed, and shared infrastructure that will become the standard for issuing, storing, displaying, and verifying academic credentials, digitally.”
 (DCC white paper).

-- In the world of private companies, BCdiploma, a French company created in 2017, is the blockchain credentials ecosystem with the largest number of institutions: nearly 100, from 4 continents.
-BCdiploma has patented a method that combines cryptography and blockchain, and markets a turnkey solution enabling any institution to issue latest-generation blockchain credentials.
+- In the private sector, BCdiploma, a French company created in 2017, is the blockchain credentials ecosystem with the largest number of institutions: nearly 120, across 4 continents.
+BCdiploma has patented a method that combines cryptography and blockchain, and markets a turnkey solution enabling any institution to issue latest-generation blockchain Digital Credentials.
+For example, ETS Global, the provider of the TOEIC® English test, has chosen BCdiploma blockchain technology to certify and dematerialize the TOEIC® Score Report.
+On May 4, 2022, BCdiploma successfully renews its IMS Global Open Badges v2.0 certification.

 Digital Credentials: standardization